Management Reporting: What Is It, Best Practices & More

 A management report is:

-Prepared for internal stakeholders, such as business leadership For internal use only An optional document Focused on tracking the financial and operational performance of your business to make predictions about the future.
+Prepared for internal stakeholders, such as business leadership For internal use only.
+An optional document focused on tracking the financial and operational performance of your business to make predictions about the future.
 A financial report is: Prepared for banks, other lenders and investors For external stakeholders A mandatory, legal requirement Focused on your business’s past financial performance only.

 Why is management reporting important for businesses?